sepide-moshfeghi/Trafic-Factors/README.md

-# NYC Trafic Volume Analysis
+# NYC Traffic Volume Analysis

 This project analyzes traffic volume in New York City using various factors such as date, weather, and holidays.
 It demonstrates end-to-end data handling: from collection and cleaning to visualization tailored for stakeholders.